 In patients with higher risk of developing keloids, non-essential surgery should be avoided as far as possible, especially in sites where keloids occur commonly.
 Where surgery cannot be avoided, good surgical technique should be adopted to minimize the occurrence of keloids.

-Do call our clinic to arrange for an appointment with Dr Wong for evaluation of your scars and discuss about the treatment options.
+Call Assurance Skin clinic at 66941121 for an appointment with Dr Wong to evaluate your scars and discuss the treatment options now.